duncombe/wikis/Weekly-Stand-Up-Reports.md

 * Initial tests of other catalogs (to find wind data) did not yield any results will investigate further (e.g. for other geographies) before documenting in a progress report

 # Week of 28 July 2014
+## Stand-up for Axiom
+#### Accomplishments
+* Began a dissolved oxygen discovery notebook
+* Began a nutrients notebook (but very skeletal)
+* Updated Wiki for Theme 1 Baseline events

+#### Anticipated activities
+* Working on dissolved oxygen discovery vs pyoos
+* The python stalwart will cross-check the noob's code

+#### Issues
+* NERRS stations are a great resource with known dissolved oxygen data, but don't use a CF standard name for discovery and require IP registration for data access.
+Emilio was working with Dan Ramage to implement an access key approach that Emilio says went live.
+End result is that a Dissolved Oxygen notebook targeted at NERRS stations won't work "out-of-the-box".

 ## Stand-up for ASA
 #### Accomplishments